Children's Hospital is part of the UPMC family.

 Some medications can help relieve itching.
 Recurrent infections are treated with antibiotics, and vitamin supplements may be given to replace those that are deficient (because of the body's inability to absorb fat).
 In some cases, surgery is needed to open blockages in the common bile duct.

-If treatment no longer controls primary sclerosing cholangitis and severe liver failure occurs, liver transplantation may be an option.
+If primary sclerosing cholangitis treatment is no longer effective and severe liver failure occurs, liver transplantation may be an option.
 Liver transplantation remains the only effective therapeutic option for patients with end-stage liver disease from primary sclerosing cholangitis.
 The survival rate for this procedure in people with primary sclerosing cholangitis is typically 75 percent or more, and patients experience a good quality of life after recovery.

 Learn about other Liver Disease States.